sujith3g/meteor-g-plus/README.md

     author: 'HedCET'
 });
   ```
-4. Now use the App ID created in step-3 to Setup Google Plus API for android by following step-1 of [this guide](https://developers.google.com/+/mobile/android/samples/quickstart-android).
+4. Now use the App ID created in step-3 to Setup Google Plus API for android by following only step-1 of [this guide](https://developers.google.com/+/mobile/android/samples/quickstart-android).
 5. Now in your client side code  you can use `Meteor.cordova_g_plus({cordova_g_plus: true});` as shown

 ```javascript